Shreyansh Jain

 Untitled Diagram.drawio (3).png

 While using git merge, the existing branch is not changed, which is a good thing about it.
 It's easy to use with no complications.
-But, with git merge, the tree get polluted with extra merge commits and we don't get a linear working tree.
+However, it introduces extra merge commits into the commit history, which can clutter the tree and disrupt the linear working tree structure.

 Fast forward merge